 Preparation of this accessibility statement

-This website was last tested on the 1st October 2020.
-The test was carried out by Student Systems and students with disabilities.
+This website was last tested on the 25th October 2021.
+The test was carried out by members of the Student Systems team.